Keekteng/CZ4045-NLP/README.md

 PART 2:

-This part implements the sentence-level categorisation using question classification.
+Part_2.ipynb implements the sentence-level categorisation using question classification.

 Following are the instructions and explanations of sample output after running the different sections of the code: